syncfusion-content/fileformat-docs/File-Formats/XlsIO/ASP-NET-MVC.md

 ---
-title: ASP.NET MVC | Syncfusion
+title: Create, read, and edit Excel files in ASP.NET MVC | Syncfusion
-description: Briefs about saving an Excel document in ASP.NET MVC platform.
+description: Explains how to create, read, and edit Excel files in ASP.NET MVC applications using Syncfusion XlsIO.
 platform: file-formats
 control: XlsIO
 documentation: UG
 ---
-# ASP.NET MVC
+# Create, read, and edit Excel files in ASP.NET MVC

-In order to use XlsIO in your ASP.NET MVC application, please add the required assemblies in your ASP.NET MVC application.
-Refer [Assemblies Required](/File-Formats/XlsIO/Assemblies-Required).
+[Syncfusion Excel library for ASP.NET MVC platform](https://www.syncfusion.com/excel-framework/net) can be used to create, read, edit Excel files.
+This also convert Excel files to PDF.

-## Getting Started
+## Create a simple Excel report

-The below steps illustrates creating an simple Invoice formatted Excel document in ASP.NET MVC application.
+The below steps illustrates creating an simple Invoice formatted Excel document in ASP.NET MVC.

-#### 1. Create a new ASP.NET MVC application project.
+1. Create a new ASP.NET MVC application project.

 ![Create ASP.NET MVC application in Visual Studio](ASP-NET-MVC_images/ASP-NET-MVC_images_img1.png)

-#### 2. Install the [Syncfusion.XlsIO.AspNet.Mvc5](https://www.nuget.org/packages/Syncfusion.XlsIO.AspNet.Mvc5) NuGet package as reference to your .NET Framework application from [NuGet.org](https://www.nuget.org).
+2. Install the [Syncfusion.XlsIO.AspNet.Mvc5](https://www.nuget.org/packages/Syncfusion.XlsIO.AspNet.Mvc5) NuGet package as reference to your .NET Framework application from [NuGet.org](https://www.nuget.org).

 ![Add XlsIO reference to the project](ASP-NET-MVC_images/ASP-NET-MVC_images_img2.png)

-#### 3. A default controller with named HomeController.cs gets added on creation of ASP.NET MVC project.
+3. A default controller with named HomeController.cs gets added on creation of ASP.NET MVC project.
 Include the following namespaces in the HomeController.cs file.

 {% tabs %}
 {% highlight c# %}